Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/ef_groupedit.en.md

 `modelProjection`| Defines the view to be displayed.
 `content`| Single records, an editable control.
 `cellComponent`| Method that determines how the control component is edited.
+`defaultSortingButton`| a Flag that determines whether to display button for setting the default sort.
+The default value is: true.
 `orderable`| a Flag that determines whether to sort by columns in the component (if the flag value is changed to `true` need additional configuration, see below).
 `showDeleteMenuItemInRow`| a Flag that determines whether to display the item in the context menu mobile template FGE, `Удалить запись`.
 The default value is false.
 `showEditMenuItemInRow`| a Flag that determines whether to display the item in the context menu mobile template FGE, `Редактировать запись`.
 The default value is false.